systeminit/si/app/auth-portal/src/content/tutorial/08-asset_authoring.md

 #### Authoring in System Initiative

-Let's launch System Initiative and go to the `Customize Screen` and create a new changeset to work in.
+Let's launch System Initiative, go to the `Customize Screen`, and create a new changeset to work in.

 ![customize-screen.png](/tutorial-img/08-asset-authoring/customize-screen.png)